-If you want to add your child's name to the front, you could free motion the name like I did with a free motion foot, hand or machine embroider, stencil, paint or even use a Sharpie.
-It's up to you!
+If you want to add your child’s name to the front, you could free-motion the name as I did with a free-motion foot, hand or machine embroider, stencil, paint, use heat transfer vinyl or even use a Sharpie.
+It’s up to you!

 - Needle and thread or sewing machine

 - Optional materials to add the name

 I only have one recommendation if you are hand-sewing your pillow.
 You could cut the strap either 5/8 inch wide and not fold it in half or cut it 1 1/4 inch wide stitch along the side but not flip it inside out; just leave the stitches showing.

 That’s all there is to the tooth fairy pillow tutorial!

 Now, I am starting to get quite a little collection of teeth.
 Other than the 1st tooth lost, what does everyone do with the teeth?
 Do you just throw them away?